 Exceptions under the Copyright Act means that teachers and students can copy more information for educational purposes than they can for any other purpose.
-TasTAFE also pays copyright owners under Part VB of the Copyright Act for the use of their material.
+TasTAFE also pays copyright owners under Education Licence B of the Copyright Act for the use of their material.

 There are limits to the amount of material you can copy under these provisions.
 If you need to copy more you must get the copyright owners permission.